polterguy/phosphorusfive/core/p5.exp/README.md

 The above code, would somehow transform each iterated value of the expression you pass into it, to a "Node" somehow.
 Either by casting, or by conversion, if they're not already nodes from before.

-If you invoked the above Active Event from Hyperlisp, using the following code for instance.
+If you invoked the above Active Event from Hyperlambda, using the following code for instance.

 ```
 _data